San Manuel, Pangasinan: St. Bartholomew Parish Church

 The 1687 St. Bartholomew Parish Church (Rizal, San Manuel, 2438 Central Pangasinan) is under the jurisdiction of the Roman Catholic Archdiocese of Lingayen-Dagupan, Roman Catholic Diocese of Urdaneta.

 Its Feast Day is August 24, with Parish Priest, Father Diomedes S. Laguerta, Guest Priest, Father Rafael T. Cruz and Vicar Forane, Father Elpidio F. Silva Jr.

 San Manuel first existed in barrio Pao (now Bato) in 1614, while the first church was built in Pao in 1688, which was burned in 1720, due to superstition.
 Hence, the natives heard Mass at Sinapug, name of Asingan.

 Accepted in 1860, San Manuel became a House of the Dominican Order in 1878, per Royal Decree of July 6, 1878, an independent parish from Asingan.
 The first “ermita” of the town was erected with the help of the faithful by Kura Paroko, Fr.
 Bonifacio Provanza built the first "ermita" or Bisita in 1882, with a cruciform.
 Fr.
 Jose Ma.
 Puente continued the construction and on October 1, 1894, a great whirlwind destroyed the ermita which was rebuilt by Fr, Fuente adding the convent.
 The 1898 revolutionaries destroyed the Church.
 Fr.
 Probanza built a small convent and the old church was about 100 meter long and 20 meters wide.

+The second dominant church is The Iglesia Ni Cristo, in the south of the town proper, and five barangay chapels, accounting for 2-3% of faithfuls in the municipality.

+There are other religious groups with fewer members.